MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 A content page is a webpage that is rendered within the Teams client.
 Typically these are part of:

 * A personal-scoped custom tab - In this instance the content page is the first page the user encounters.
-* A channel/group custom tab - After the user pins and configures the tab in the appropriate context, the content page is displayed.
+* A channel or group custom tab - After the user pins and configures the tab in the appropriate context, the content page is displayed.
 * A [task module](~/task-modules-and-cards/what-are-task-modules.md) - You can create a content page and embed it as a webview inside a task module.
 The page will be rendered inside the modal popup.

 This article is specific to using content pages as tabs; however the majority of the guidance here would apply regardless of how the content page is presented to the end-user.